As the name ‘Roomba’ becomes more commonplace in the home, the need for Roomba reviews follows. Are these robot vacuums all they appear to be?

 Our iRobot Roomba reviews dive into the world of robot vacuums and help to break down the differences and performance capabilities in each model.

 Continue below to see if a Roomba vacuum is right for you.

 We are supported by readers purchasing products we feature.
 When you buy products with our links, we earn a commission.
 Questions?
 See how Modern Castle works.

 In 2002, the first Roomba was introduced to the public in the form of a robot vacuum.
 It was a little bizarre and futuristic to imagine a small robot that could effectively clean your home… but it did.
-Over the years, Roomba has rolled out more advanced models, adding to their features and refining their performance.
+Over the years, Roomba has rolled out more advanced models, including their recent 980 and 960, adding to their features and refining their performance.

 Other competing robot vacuums have also launched, including the Neato Botvac and Ecovacs Deebot (among others), to compete for the title of best robot vacuum, as multiple companies continue to blaze the trail through household cleaning.

 The signature round shape, central CLEAN button, and simple aesthetic may be great for the iRobot Roomba brand, but it can make them more difficult to determine what makes each model unique.
 This guide is going to look specifically at Roomba vacuum reviews to see how they compare to each other and help you discover which Roomba may be right for you.